perryb3693/snake-elasticbeanstalk/README.md

-# tomcat-elasticbeanstalk
+# snake-elasticbeanstalk
-The purpose of this repository is to deploy the "Tomcat" game on AWS Elastic Beanstalk.
-Tomcat is "a snake game where you collect points by eating food".
-Source files for the Tomcat game can be found at: https://github.com/chandradeoarya/tomcat-jsp-snakegame
+The purpose of this repository is to deploy a Tomcat game on AWS Elastic Beanstalk.
+The game is described as "a snake game where you collect points by eating food".
+Source files for the snake game can be found at: https://github.com/chandradeoarya/tomcat-jsp-snakegame

 ***Step One: Create an AWS Elastic Beanstalk environment with Java platform and Tomcat as the application server*** First, copy project files to the working directory